Alluxio/alluxio/docs/en/compute/Hadoop-MapReduce.md

 $ ./bin/alluxio-start.sh local SudoMount
 ```

-You can add a sample file to Alluxio for run MapReduce wordcount on.
+You can add a sample file to Alluxio to run MapReduce wordcount on.
 From your Alluxio directory:

 ```console
 $ ./bin/alluxio fs mkdir /wordcount